 In 2018-19, our government will focus human resources and financial supports to implement the first year of this Digital by Design roadmap.

 - On April 24, 2018, the Provincial Government released a five-year plan to enhance government services for residents and businesses by making services “digital-by-design”.

 - To date, government has increased the number of online services by 10, which is 31 per cent of the committed 50 per cent increase.
 For example:

 - Motor Registration Division (MRD) in Mount Pearl is now offering enhanced services for clients.
 Clients are now able to book appointments online in advance for in-person service.
 Clients who arrive without an appointment can opt to receive a text message alert, allowing them to attend to other tasks and return for service when they receive a text telling them their turn is near.
 These new services build on a number of recent improvements such as online driver’s licence renewals, and 10 year driver’s licence photo validity.
 These improvements enhance customer flow at the MRD Mount Pearl location, reducing wait times for all clients.

-- A new driver’s licences and Photo ID was announced on October 10, 2017.
-This will help protect Newfoundlanders and Labradorians against identity theft, fraud and forgery.
+- A new driver’s licences and Photo ID system went live in December 2017.
+This system will help protect Newfoundlanders and Labradorians against identity theft, fraud and forgery.

 - In June 2018, MRD launched a pilot project to encourage clients to avail of eServices and take advantage of online discounts.
 This new service option will reduce customer wait times and improve efficiency.